WR - PHI

 The Eagles ruled out WR Jalen Reagor (head) for the remainder of Week 17 against Washington.

 Reagor finishes his rookie campaign with 31 receptions for 396 yards and one touchdown.
 He dealt with injuries as well as inconsistent quarterback play and should ultimately be considered a "buy" candidate in dynasty leagues.
 Reagor was the 21st overall pick in the 2020 NFL Draft.

-Eagles wide receiver Jalen Reagor caught four passes for 41 yards in the team's Week 2 loss to the Los Angeles Rams.
+Eagles wide receiver Jalen Reagor caught three of his seven targets for 30 yards in Sunday's loss to the Dallas Cowboys.